sst/sst/www/docs/constructs/topic.md

 - **permissions** [`FunctionPermissions`](function.md#functionpermissions)

 Attaches the given list of [permissions](function.md#functionpermissions) to a specific function in the list of `subscriberFunctions`.
-Where `index` (starting at 0) is used to identity the subscriber.
+Where `index` (starting at 0) is used to identify the subscriber.
 This allows that subscriber to access other AWS resources.

 Internally calls [`Function.attachPermissions`](function.md#attachpermissions).